Haksell/Alphabet/README.md

 # Alphabet

-A successful company, but more importantly, an application to learn to type the alphabet as quickly as possible.
+Learn to type the alphabet as quickly as possible.
 Includes statistics and obnoxious sounds!

 ## Requirements